 Today’s millennial talent also tends to be more mindful of their eating, dieting and exercising habits as opposed to workers of old.
 With healthier dining options than ever before, as well as greater access to exercise facilities, the majority of millennial workers lead active and healthy lifestyles.
 As such, it’s in an employer’s best interest to accommodate these trends wherever possible.

 If you maintain an in-house cafeteria or lunchroom, for example, make sure healthy options, including vegetarian meals, are available.
 Company-sponsored recreational activities can go a long way in ensuring your staff stays active, including your non-millennial workers, and some companies even go so far as to partner up with local gyms to offer discounted memberships or, in some cases, free services to their employees.

 RMG and the Millennial Workforce

 As you can see, the millennial workforce is quite different than their older, more traditional counterparts.
 With that in mind, it’s important that you are able to accommodate millennials as well as non-millennials in both service and employment.
-If you need assistance in making the proper adjustments to your workforce, or even if you just want to find out more information on the type of services we provide, please contact us today!
+If you need assistance making the proper adjustments to your workforce, or even if you just want to find out more about the type of services we provide, please contact us today!